-Today, I will share a few exercises that will open up your hips.
+Today, I will share a few yoga stretches that will open up your hips.

 I had Jenna demonstrate the exercises.